DeveloperMetal/cordova-react-clean-setup/README.md

 ### IOS

-You'll need to install xcode and xcode command tools.
+You'll need MacOS due to xcode dependency, to install xcode and xcode command tools.
 After you install xcode from the appstore (and open it once! very important for fetching updated packages) run:

 ```bash
 xcode-select --install